-a.
-When a course is outdated and needs to be revised, the

-- academic division chairperson requests for course modification (Appendix E). - b.
+- a.
+Course outlines must be reviewed at least every 5 years.
+When a course is outdated and needs to be revised, the academic division chairperson requests for course modification (Appendix E). - b.
 Upon receipt of permission, the course is revised, then submitted to the Committee Chairperson along with a copy of the old course outline. - c.
 The Committee Chairperson will review the revised course outline with the Curriculum Committee and send their recommendation to the President for final action. - d.
 The Committee Chair informs the academic divisions and the Instructional Coordinator of the President's decision on the revised course outline.